HamzehAdawi/OllamaUI/README.md

-# OllamaUI
+# OllamaChat

-**OllamaUI** is a Java Spring Boot, Spring AI web app with a Thymeleaf frontend that lets users chat with Locally hosted Ollama large language models.
+**OllamaChat** is a Java Spring Boot, Spring AI web app with a Thymeleaf frontend that lets users chat with Locally hosted Ollama large language models.
 It supports dynamic model selection via Spring AI and configuration properties for easy switching.
 Featuring a clean UI and seamless local API integration, it delivers an intuitive and flexible AI chat experience.

 ---
 ## Demo